 Porter’s troops camped for the night about six miles outside Hartville.
 Meanwhile, Marmaduke withdrew from Springfield with his main force and headed east down the Rolla road to join Porter.
-He split his forces again, sending Colonel Jo Shelby to burn a Federal fort at Sand Spring and Colonel Emmett MacDonald to Marshfield.
-MacDonald reported:
+Marmaduke split his forces again, sending Colonel Joseph O. “Jo” Shelby to burn a Federal fort at Sand Spring and Colonel Emmett MacDonald to Marshfield.

-“Here we found rich stores, suitable to the wants of our men, consisting of boots, shoes, hats, caps, socks, gloves, &c.
+MacDonald reported, “Here we found rich stores, suitable to the wants of our men, consisting of boots, shoes, hats, caps, socks, gloves, &c.
 We also captured 6 prisoners, who were paroled on the succeeding morning, and a quantity of fine arms and ammunition.”
 Marmaduke proudly declared that “the Federals scattered and fled before me.”
 The Federals at Springfield were too weakened from the fight to pursue.

-Brigadier General Fitz H. Warren learned of the engagement at Springfield on the 9th and dispatched 700 Federals under Colonel Samuel Merrill from Houston, about 90 miles east of Springfield.
+Brigadier General Fitz H. Warren learned of the engagement at Springfield on January 9 and dispatched 700 Federals under Colonel Samuel Merrill from Houston, about 90 miles east of Springfield.
 As the Federals moved west, the Confederates moved east.
 Merrill’s Federals arrived at Hartville on the 10th to find the Confederates already gone.
-They then proceeded as ordered to reinforce General Egbert Brown at Springfield.
+They then proceeded as ordered to reinforce Brigadier General Egbert Brown at Springfield.

 “Almost immediately after dismounting, I threw out skirmishers, and advanced the whole line upon the town and upon the woods beyond, knowing that within the dark shades of the timber the crouching Federals were waiting for the spring.
 After gaining the town, and just upon entering the woods, the brigade received a terrible and well-directed fire, which was so sudden that it almost became a surprise.
 The men stood all its fury well, and it was not until the tornado had passed did they begin to waver; some fell back, it is true; some stood firm, and others crouched behind obstructions that sheltered them…”